Unknownuserfrommars/booster-patch/README.md

 This repository contains patched versions of the official robocup_demo with custom modifications for competition use.
 Not affiliated with Booster Robotics.

 ## Versions
+It is generally recommended to download the latest bugfix release for each `1.x` version series, meaning the version with the highest `y` in `1.x.y`, to minimize known bugs.

 | Version | Description | Download |
 |---|---|---|